-The unaudited condensed consolidated pro forma financial information was prepared on the basis of an initial public offering of Valvoline's common stock which would give rise to approximately \$500 million of net proceeds to Valvoline to be applied by Valvoline to repay the Valvoline debt that was incurred prior to the IPO as described herein (the "Base Case").
-In the event that Valvoline completes an initial public offering resulting in net proceeds in excess of \$500 million, Valvoline would seek to incur certain short-term indebtedness immediately prior to the closing of the initial public offering and transfer the net proceeds thereof to a subsidiary of Ashland Global.
+Ashland Global expects to complete the initial phase of the Separation by causing Valvoline to complete an initial public offering of up to 20% of its common stock.
+The unaudited condensed consolidated pro forma financial information was prepared on the basis of an initial public offering of approximately % of Valvoline's common stock, which would give rise to approximately \$ million of net proceeds to Valvoline to be applied by Valvoline to repay existing debt (the "Base Case").
+In the event that Valvoline completes an initial public offering resulting in net proceeds in excess of \$ million (a "Large IPO"), Valvoline would seek to incur certain short-term indebtedness immediately prior to the closing of the initial public offering and transfer the net proceeds thereof to a subsidiary of Ashland Global.
 Ashland Global would then use the contributed proceeds to repay existing debt of Ashland.
+Upon closing the initial public offering, Valvoline would apply the net proceeds of the initial public offering to repay in full the short-term indebtedness and repay \$ million of existing Valvoline debt.
+Alternatively, Ashland Global could complete the Separation without an initial public offering of Valvoline by means of a pro rata distribution of 100% of the common stock of Valvoline to Ashland Global's shareholders (a "100% Spin").